Skip to ContentSkip to Navigation

 When should I have paid the tuition fees?

-• Start date 1 September: the UG must have received your payment no later than 31 August*
+• If your degree programme starts on 1 September, the University of Groningen must have received your tuition fees payment no later than 31 August*.

-• Start date 1 February: the UG must have received your payment no later than 31 January*
+• If your degree programme starts on 1 February, the University of Groningen must have received your tuition fees payment no later than 31 January*.*

 * For non-EU students, other deadlines may apply due to the immigration procedure.